 Communities sometimes vote on whether or not to allow Sunday alcohol sales.
 Or they vote on whether to overturn old laws prohibiting any sale of alcohol.
 That is, on whether to become “wet.”
-In virtually all cases, opposition to such change is organized by local ministers.
-They who contend that drinking is prohibited by the Bible.
+In virtually all cases, opposition to such change is led by local ministers.
+They contend that drinking is prohibited by the Bible.
 So exactly what are the Biblical teachings on alcohol?

 The Rev. Dr. Bob LeFavi

 The Rev. Dr. Bob LeFavi is the founding pastor at St. Luke’s Episcopal Church in Rincon, Georgia.
 He thinks that people in such communities are only hearing from local religious leaders who oppose alcohol sales.
 As a result, they’re coming to the conclusion that such an issues is one of Christians against non-Christians.

 The Bible says to “use a little wine for thy stomach’s sake” (1 Timothy 5:23).
 This caused serious problems for temperance writers.
 They argued that alcohol was a poison and that drinking it was a sin.
 So they insist that the Bible was actually advising people to rub alcohol on their abdomens.1